qinjinjia/ec500c1spring18/HW2 Code Review/Readme.md

 #### 4.2 Reusability
 Some places in the code violate [DRY (Do not Repeat Yourself) principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).Duplicated code is a risk to safety.
 If you have identical or very similar code in two places, then the fundamental risk is that there’s a bug in both copies, and some maintainer fixes the bug in one place but not the other.
-For instance, **DRY code** in :link: [writeToFireBase.java](https://github.com/kev5/Go-Meet/blob/master/writeToFireBase.java)
 ```Python
     if pictype > 0:
         d_dict['Image_{}'.format(filecnt)].append(logos[0].description)